-Sub-phase Scope Status Quabbin Aqueduct TV inspection of the Quabbin Aqueduct.
-Future Inspection (6277) Winsor Power Station Design and Construction to address piping improvements and Future Upgrades and Quabbin building rehabilitation for water supply and Swift River discharge.
-Buildings Rehabilitation Will also include improvements to the CVA Intake Structure and Design CA/RI (7460) and include Shaft 2 structural improvements, and Shaft 12 intake and Construction (7115) service building electrical, plumbing, and building improvements.
-Hatchery Pipeline Design (7017) and Construction (7235) Design and construction of approximately 5,000 feet of pipeline to convey 6 MGD of water from the CVA to the downstream trout hatchery.
+Sub-phase Scope Status Quabbin Aqueduct Inspection (6277) TV inspection of the Quabbin Aqueduct.
+Future Winsor Power Station Upgrades and Quabbin Buildings Rehabilitation Design CA/RI (7460) and Construction (7115) Design and Construction to address piping improvements and building rehabilitation for water supply and Swift River discharge.
+Will also include improvements to the CVA Intake Structure.
+Future Quabbin Aqueduct Shaft 2 Repairs (7198) Replacement of deteriorated outer concrete layer at Shaft 2.
+Replacement of fence posts and cast iron vent pipes.
+Repainting of manhole frames and covers.
+Active Hatchery Pipeline Design (7017) and Construction (7235) Design and construction of approximately 5,000 feet of pipeline to convey 6 MGD of water from the CVA to the downstream trout hatchery.
 The project would provide a consistent and reliable source of high quality cold water to the hatchery, as well as supplement flows to the Swift River.
 The project will also include a hydro turbine that would capture some of the hydraulic energy contained in the pipeline as the water is conveyed to the hatchery which will be sold back to the grid.
 The hydro turbine portion is funded under the Alternative Energy Initiatives project and Massachusetts Leading by Example Program.
 Completed Winsor Station Chapman Valve Repair (7212) Construction of replacement valving for the existing 36" Chapman Butterfly Valve (design by Technical Assistance consultant).
 Completed Purchase of Sleeve Valves (7234) For replacing the damaged Chapman Butterfly Valve.
 Completed

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$49,675 \$5,734 \$43,941 \$319 \$0 \$319 \$42,969 \$653
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$52,770 \$5,938 \$46,833 \$0 \$789 \$993 \$45,391 \$653